azsk/AzTS-docs/FAQs/README.md

   > _**Note:** In future if you run the AzTS installation command (`Install-AzSKTenantSecuritySolution`) to upgrade your existing AzTS setup, you will have to repeat the above steps._

-### **4. How do I pull data of AzTS scan and push to different data sources?**
+### **4. How do I pull data from AzTS scan and push it to different data sources?**

-Azure Tenant Security Solution centrally scans subscriptions and get control scan result, processed RBAC data, resource inventory data, subscription meta data etc. and push all the data into a central storage account.<br>
+Azure Tenant Security Solution centrally scans subscriptions and gets control scan results, processed RBAC data, resource inventory data, subscription metadata, etc., and pushes all the data into a central storage account.<br>
-Below are some help links for pulling data from azure blob storage and push to different data sources:
+Below are some helpful links for pulling data from Azure blob storage and push to different data sources:
 1. https://learn.microsoft.com/en-us/azure/data-factory/tutorial-copy-data-portal
 2. https://learn.microsoft.com/en-us/azure/data-factory/tutorial-copy-data-tool
 3. https://learn.microsoft.com/en-us/azure/data-explorer/create-event-grid-connection?tabs=portal-adx%2Cportal-2